Investors Trust Realty

 December 29, 2016 by bzawaski

-What Buyer’s should know about Broker referrals…
+What buyers should know about Broker referrals…

-Ask any Broker about referring Lenders, Home Inspectors or Contractors to their buyer clients and you’ll get a wide range of answers from referring several for each trade, referring just their most trusted individual to not referring anyone at all.
+Ask any Broker about referring Lenders, Home Inspectors, or Contractors to their buyer clients and you’ll get a wide range of answers from referring several for each trade, referring just their most trusted individual to not referring anyone at all.
 The one common thread among those three points of view is the Broker’s concern for his/her liability.
-Of course, the buyer simply wants to hire someone with expertise to help them obtain a loan, inspect a house or make repairs so, should the Broker’s issues with liability be a concern for the buyer ?
+Of course, the buyer simply wants to hire someone with expertise to help them obtain a loan, inspect a house or make repairs so, should the Broker’s issues with liability be a concern for the buyer?
 Unfortunately, the answer is yes but, how your Broker deals with walking the fine line between being a resource for all your needs and protecting his/her liability will determine whether you’ll have a good working relationship and be able to accomplish your goals.
 This is certainly a question you can pose to any Broker you may be considering to work as your Buyer’s Agent before hiring them.

-Why should a Buyer be concerned with the Broker’s potential liability…the short answer is because in an Agency relationship your Broker’s liability could become your liability.
+Why should a Buyer be concerned with the Broker’s potential liability…the short answer is that in an Agency relationship your Broker’s liability could become your liability.
 You’ve hired someone to represent you thus, what they say and do in that capacity may have unintended consequences for you.
 Regardless of which point of view a Broker takes in regards to providing referrals or not, if they’ve made that decision with the intent to protect all involved from the harm of potential liability then they have served their clients well.
-Of course, there still is that fine line between potential liability and providing a buyer with high quality service.
+Of course, there still is that fine line between potential liability and providing a buyer with high-quality service.

-Bob Zawaski P.C.
+Bob Zawaski G.R.I.

 Oregon Licensed Principal Broker